3 Ways to Automate Your Contract Management Process

 Automate contract reporting

 Contract reporting often gets overlooked when those responsible for managing agreements become overwhelmed with other parts of the contract lifecycle that might appear to be more important, like the execution of new agreements.
-But the fact is that reporting should be part of every company’s contract management process, and can reveal things like where contracts fell short in the past, risky clauses that need special attention going forward, how contracts are impacting your business, and other details that can cost your organization if not highlighted and addressed.
+But the fact is that reporting should be part of every company’s contract management workflow, and can reveal things like where contracts fell short in the past, risky clauses that need special attention going forward, how contracts are impacting your business, and other details that can cost your organization if not highlighted and addressed.

 To avoid letting more seemingly time-sensitive tasks get in the way of contract reporting, set aside time on an ongoing basis so it becomes a regular part of your routine.
 Based on the size and complexity of your portfolio, this may need to be a weekly, monthly, or quarterly task, or however often you need to be sure that you know what’s happening with your agreements as they move through their lifecycles.

-There are many solutions available that can help automate the contract reporting process, including contract management software with custom reporting options.
+There are many solutions available that can help automate the contract reporting process, including CLM software with custom reporting options.
 Some solutions allow you to customize exactly which contract details you want to report on, how often to run the reports, and which individuals should receive that information on a regular basis, which can also help eliminate time spent responding to one-off requests for contract data.

 Automate the signing process